 Simena Castle Hike & Homemade Ice Cream

-When we first heard about this we honestly couldn’t believe it was true.
+When we first heard about this we honestly couldn’t believe it.
 I mean what kind of fairy tale world do you get offered $1 ice creams as you walk up to a 15th century castle??
 All the cafes offer the same deal so we opted for one with a view.

 Should You Take a Boat Tour from Kas?